 The Youth Risk Behavior Survey (YRBS) is a national school-based survey conducted biennially by CDC.
-In 2009, 16,460 questionnaires were completed in 158 schools.
+In 2013, 13,583 questionnaires were completed in 148 schools.
 This survey monitors several categories of health-risk behaviors among youth and young adults, including violence.
 Both public and private schools in the United States with students in grades 9–12 are included in the sampling frame for this survey.
-YRBS includes violence measures for dating violence, rape, and bullying.
-The 2009 study indicated that 8 percent of the sample had been subject to forcible sexual intercourse, with 11.8 percent of females and 4.5 percent of males reporting such an incident (Eaton et al., 2012).
-(For a discussion of adult "Sex Offender Risk Assessment," see chapter 6 in the Adult section.)
+YRBS includes violence measures for dating violence, rape and bullying.
+The 2013 study indicated that 7.3 percent of the sample had been subject to forcible sexual intercourse, with 10.5 percent of females and 4.2 percent of males reporting such an incident.
+This number did not change significantly from 2011 (8 percent) to 2013.
+In addition, 10.4 percent of students who dated reported being victims of sexual dating violence during the year prior to the survey, including 14.4 percent of females and 6.2 percent of males (Kann et al., 2014).
+(For a discussion of adult “Sex Offender Risk Assessment,” see Chapter 6 in the Adult section.)

 Survey of Inmates in Local Jails